marceldigital/Umbraco-XML-Sitemap/README.md

 ### No Template Filter
 This filter will remove all Umbraco nodes from the sitemap which have no display template assigned to them.

-To configure this filter, use the following class in the `web.conf` of the website:
+To configure this filter, use the following class in the `xmlSitemap.config` of the website:
 ```xml
 <umbracoXmlSitemap>
   <filters>